bretfunk/rails_engine/README.md

 * Configuration

 * Database creation
-To create the database, run db:create
-Then run db:migrate to run the migration.
+To create the database, go to your terminal and run rake db:create Then run rake db:migrate to run the migration.
 Then, rake import to import the files.

 * Database initialization